Discover more from Barefoot TEFL Teacher

 3. Bias in AI

-AI systems inherit and perpetuate any bias that’s in their training data, which could lead to discrimination.
+AI systems inherit and perpetuate any bias in their training data, which could lead to discrimination.

 4. Dehumanized education